Annotated BayesC

 memory_guard=:off,

-)Streaming keeps the same annotation logic, but it still inherits the current streaming MVP constraints:
+)Streaming keeps the same single-trait annotation logic, but it still inherits the current streaming MVP constraints:

 - single trait only